-In our perceptions of the world of persons and things, there is a continuous negation taking place of the indivisibility of the Self.
-It is so because of the fact that perceptions are based on a divided consciousness.
+In our perceptions of the world of persons and things, there is a continuous negation of the indivisibility of the Self taking place.
+This is so because of the fact that perceptions are based on a divided consciousness.
 There has to be a division between the subjective side and the objective side, between the perceiver and the perceived, in order that there may be perception at all.

-This dichotomy between the location of the seer and the seen is precisely the contradiction of the indivisible nature of the Self.
+This dichotomy between the location of the seer and the seen precisely contradicts indivisible nature of the Self.
 Thus, we may say that we are perpetually negating the existence of the Self in everything that we do and in everything that we see, cognise, or perceive through our sense organs.

-The moment the Self is negated, the consequence thereof follows automatically: the character of non-Self inundates us.
-We become at once other than what we are.
+The moment the Self is negated, the consequence thereof follows automatically: The character of non-Self inundates us.
+At once we become other than what we are.
 We become fear-struck from every side because of the fact that we have lost our Self.
-The greatest fear is the loss of one’s own Self, and that fear is perpetually on our head like a Damocles Sword – because of the fact that there is a continuous negation of the Self taking place in our perceptions through the sense organs.
+The greatest fear is the loss of one's own Self, and that fear is perpetually on our head like the sword of Damocles because of the fact that there is a continuous negation of the Self taking place in our perceptions through the sense organs.

 It is, therefore, no wonder that we are unhappy throughout our life.
-We have fears from all sides – tapa, as we call it; adhyatmika, adhibhautika, adhidaivika tapa harass us.
-We have fear from our own psychophysical constitution also: It may fall ill, or it may even die.
+We have fears from all sides—tapa, as we call it; adhyatmika, adhibhautika, adhidaivika tapa harass us.
+We also have fear that our own psychophysical constitution may fall ill, or it may even die.
 That is a fear that we have in regard to our own self.
 We also have fear of the people around us; very little can be said about their behaviour because it is very whimsical, conditioned by changing factors and circumstances of life.
-And above all, there is fear of nature, whose wish and will are not known to us even a little.
-From every side there is insecurity, as it were, and, therefore, there is not a moment of peace for anyone in the world.
+Above all, there is fear of nature, whose wish and will are not known to us even a little.
+From every side there is insecurity, as it were, and so there is not a moment of peace for anyone in the world.

-Perceptions are of two kinds.
-These categories may be designated as general and abnormal perceptions.
-We see things in two ways – mostly in a general fashion, but sometimes in an abnormal fashion.
-We see one another – for instance, in this audience hall – and this perception of people around and things in general may be regarded as a normal perception because our emotions are not involved in a perception of this kind.
-We see anybody sitting here.
-Our feelings are not affected; the emotions are not stirred.
-We have no trouble from inside by merely seeing somebody sitting in front of us.
-But if a perception disturbs our feelings either by attraction or repulsion – our feelings are stimulated in a positive way or a negative way – then that perception cannot be regarded as normal.
+There are two kinds of perceptions, which may be designated as general perception and abnormal perception.
+We see things in two ways: mostly in a general fashion, but sometimes in an abnormal fashion.
+We see one another—for instance, in the audience of this hall—and this perception of people around us and things in general may be regarded as a normal perception because our emotions are not involved in a perception of this kind.
+If we see anybody sitting here, our feelings are not affected; the emotions are not stirred.
+We do not have a problem with merely seeing somebody sitting in front of us.
+But if a perception disturbs our feelings either by attraction or repulsion—if our feelings are stimulated in a positive way or a negative way—then that perception cannot be regarded as normal.
 That is a different school of thought, called abnormal psychology.

 All this, briefly stated about the nature of our perception of things, indicates finally that none of our perceptions are commensurate with what we may call spiritual perception.
-The world perception is not spiritual, as it usually goes in our day-to-day life.
-It is so because the character of Selfhood cannot be recognised in any object, in spite of the fact that every object has a Self of its own.
+The perception of the world is not spiritual, as is usually the case in our day-to-day life.
+It is so because the character of Selfhood cannot be recognised in any object, in spite of the fact that every object has a Self of

-When I look at you, I see you as an object outside – a person who is not me.
-The whole point is that: Here is a person who is not me, and how will I deal with that person who is not me?
-If it is not me, I cannot deal with that person in the way I deal with myself.
-So immediately there is a conflict arising between the seer and the seen.
+When I look at you, I see you as an object outside—a person who is not me—and that is the whole point.
+Here is a person who is not me, and how will I deal with that person who is not me?
+If it is not me, I cannot deal with that person in the way I deal with myself, so immediately there is a conflict arising between the seer and the seen.
 The not-me is the whole problem.
-When we say ‘mine’ or ‘not mine’, we make a distinction in our judgments of values.
+When we say ‘mine' or ‘not mine', we make a distinction in our value judgment.

 Towards the end of the Brihadaranyaka Upanishad there is an occasion where Prajapati gives instruction to three types of individuals: the divine, the undivine, and the human.
 The human character is a mix-up of both the divine and the undivine.
 We do not always behave like gods; it is very clear.
 Nor do we always behave like Rakshasas, or demons.
-Though it is possible for us to sometimes behave like gods – that character also is present in us, potentially – often we can behave like demons also.
+Though it is possible for us to sometimes behave like gods—that character also is present in us, potentially—often we can behave like demons also.
 It depends upon the circumstances that are around us.
-The way in which we react to circumstances makes us either gods, demons, or humans.
-A human is one who sees the same nature as one’s own personality in other personalities.
-The demon is one who sees worse things in others and better things in one’s own self.
-But a god is one who sees divinity in all things.
+The way in which we react to circumstances makes us either gods, demons or humans.
+A human is one who sees the same nature as their own personality in other personalities.
+A demon is one who sees worse things in others and better things in one's own self.
+A god is one who sees divinity in all things.

 The celestials in heaven are said to be specially characterised by the quality of enjoyment.
-Persons who do good deeds in this world are said to go to heaven, where Indra rules – the blessed region of immense felicity and perpetual delight.
-They are said to be prone to excessive enjoyment.
-The demons are said to be prone to excessive cruelty; and human beings are said to be prone to excessive greed, possessiveness: let me have this, let me have that, let me have more and more of everything.
+Persons who do good deeds in this world are said to go to heaven, where Indra rules—the blessed region of immense felicity and perpetual delight.
+The gods are said to be prone to excessive enjoyment, the demons are said to be prone to excessive cruelty, and human beings are said to be prone to excessive greed, possessiveness.
+“Let me have this, let me have that, let me have more and more of everything.”
 This is the nature of the human being.

 So Prajapati, the great creator, gave three instructions to three types of individuals: gods, demons, and human beings.
 He called the gods.